Kwenta/KIPs/content/kips/kip-19.md

 ### Fee Structure

 Fees (TBD) are charged for each advanced order executed.
-These parameters will be controlled through governance.
+There are two new fees users are accountable for, the keeper fee (gelato) and the Kwenta fee.
+Kwenta fee parameters will be controlled through governance.

 ## Copyright